Checking Up on Downtown Charleston

 The next morning, we headed to The Battery to take pictures during the Golden Hour, when the sky turns from red to yellow, creating golden tones for landscape photography.
 Stunning views at The Battery look across the harbor toward Fort Sumter and Fort Moultrie National Historical Parks and back to Rainbow Row on E. Bay Street.
 The Battery was empty except for a lone runner on the promenade, with an extraordinary view for inspiration.

-We turned back towards Meeting Street to have breakfast at Toast!, voted best restaurant by the New York Times, Post & Courier.
+We turned back towards Meeting Street to have breakfast at Toast!, voted the best restaurant by the New York Times, Post & Courier.
 The menu offers something for everyone, elegant to simple but all Southern.
 Our selections included both.

 Shrimp Etouffee atop creamy Carolina stone-ground grits, topped with fried green tomatoes.